LuckyStrike357/SE-Projekt/README.md

  - By clicking on Export the user will receive an .CSV document.
  - To transform this to an Excel table do the following:
     - Go to 'Data' tab.
     -  Select 'From Text'and choose the .CSV file which you want to import.
+The exported .CSV file is called 'data'.
-    - Make sure to choose the 'Comma' selection.
+    - Make sure to choose 'Comma' as delimiter.
-    - When you are done click 'Finish'
+    - Finally, click 'load' to finish.